 About me

-I am a postdoctoral researcher in Computational Neuroscience at the Computational Neuroscience Initiative in University of Pennsylvania, with Prof. Johannes Burge.
-I am currently working on modeling 3D-motion perception with natural stimuli, modeling the effects of neural variability on divisive normalization, and applying geometric data analysis tools to natural image statistics.
+I am a postdoctoral researcher at the Computational Neuroscience Initiative in University of Pennsylvania, with Prof. Johannes Burge.
+I work on computational modeling of visual perception and neural activity, with a focus on understanding how the brain processes natural visual inputs.

-I received my PhD in Neuroscience from the Faculty of Sciences at Universidad de la República (UdelaR), Uruguay, during which I also collaborated with Ruben Coen-Cagli at Albert Einstein College of Medicine.
-During my PhD I used psychophysics and computational modeling to study naturalistic texture perception.
+I received my PhD in Neuroscience from the Faculty of Sciences at Universidad de la República (UdelaR), Uruguay, in collaboration with Ruben Coen-Cagli at Albert Einstein College of Medicine.
+In my PhD I used psychophysics and computational modeling to study naturalistic texture perception.
 Before that, I got my BSc in Biochemistry, also from UdelaR.

 Research interests

 Natural visual inputs are high dimensional, complex and ambiguous.
 However, the brain makes sense of them in order to perceive the world.
-I’m interested in understanding what are the challenges that the brain faces when seeing the natural world, and how it solves them.
+I’m interested in understanding what are the computational challenges of seeing the natural world, and how the brain solves them.

-To study these questions, I use computational modeling of natural image statistics, model visual observers, and models of the visual system.
-I am particularly interested in using probabilistic models, signal processing and geometrical tools to understand the complexity of natural visual inputs.
-I also have experience using psychophysics to answer questions about perceptual organization with naturalistic images.
+To study these questions, I use computational modeling of natural image statistics, of visual observers, and of neural activity.
+Some of the tools that I currently use include probabilistic models, signal processing and geometrical data analysis.
+I have also used psychophysics to answer questions about perceptual organization with naturalistic images.

 Lastly, I am interested in the use of open science practices to make research more transparent, reproducible and accessible.